Ernie & Marge: “At Peace with the World” in their Pool

 His grandchildren are now in, or soon heading to, college.
 “When they were smaller, they would swim and have a good time.”
 Their pool time has since been taken by five- and seven-year-old neighbors.
 “They love to swim, especially in wintertime.
 It’s a great tool for someone with kids who want to learn to swim.”

 With so many young ones around, Ernie and Marge wisely opted for a child alarm.
-The alarm helps ensure that the kids can only access the Endless Pool under adult supervision.
+The alarm helps ensure that the kids can only access the Original pool under adult supervision.

 Ernie and Marge participate in the Endless Pools Demonstration Program.
 It’s designed to give prospective owners a chance to try the pool while getting real-world feedback from actual Endless Pool owners.